 Postpartum Breast Engorgement

-Engorgement usually occurs 2-3 days after delivery.
-It is attributed to the milk “coming in”.
-Up until this time the breasts produced colostrum, highly concentrated first milk.
 When the mature milk is produced breasts may become overly full and engorgement may occur.
+It can be downright painful!
 Luckily if treated, engorgement usually only lasts a few days.
-Unrelieved engorgement can lead to breast infection.
+However, be careful – unrelieved engorgement can lead to breast infection.

 Treatment and Prevention

 The best way to treat and prevent engorgement is frequent nursing.
+Luckily, most babies are more than willing to oblige.
 Nurse your baby often, approximately 8-12 times in a 24 hour period, especially in the first few days.
 Make sure breasts are completely emptied and that the baby is positioned and latched on correctly.
 A lactation consultant or breastfeeding support group in your community can help to assure your baby is feeding correctly.